 [distributed_health_reporter] disabled = 0

-For details on how to configure available alert actions, see Set up health report alert actions.
+For details on how to configure alternate alert actions, see Set up health report alert actions.

-If you enable alerts on both the central instance and on individual instances, the distributed health report sends duplicate alerts.
+If you enable alerts on both the central instance and on an individual instance, the distributed health report can send duplicate alerts.
 To avoid duplicate alerts, disable alerts on individual instances.

 View distributed health report

 The distributed health report is currently visible via REST endpoint only.
-As of version 8.0.4, supported features are limited to indexers and cluster master only.
+As of version 8.0.4, supported features are limited to indexers and cluster managers only.

 To view the overall health status of your distributed deployment, send a GET request to: